FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/docs/README.md

 Use cross-links to the code repository and only embed real fragments of code when strictly needed, since they tend to become outdated very soon.

 ---

 ## Test

 Currently we have automated tests for the following features:

 * User Login
 * Brainstorm
-* Vote
 * Join Talks

 All the tests are implemented using a package for flutter named [gherkin_flutter](https://pub.dev/packages/flutter_gherkin) and are completely automated.
+The automated tests of this features can be seen [here](https://github.com/FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/tree/gherkin/WeVoteWeTalk/we_vote_we_talk/Test).

 ---

 ## Configuration and change management

 Configuration and change management are key activities to control change to, and maintain the integrity of, a project’s artifacts (code, models, documents).